evaherbst/Blender_remeshing_guide/README.md

 **Aims of Mesh Cleaning**:
 By cleaning a mesh, we want to make it watertight (e.g. no holes) and **manifold**.
 Manifold meshes mean that there are no problems such as faces with 0 area, edges connecting more than 2 faces, several vertices occupying the same position, etc. For finite element analysis, we also want to have the elements of the mesh be fairly uniform in size, and to avoid sharp triangles (angles of < 20 degrees and > 150 degrees).
 This practical guide will teach you how to create a mesh meeting all of these conditions.

-A [Youtube tutorial](https://youtu.be/XzAUn76NLXM) is also available.
+A [Youtube tutorial](https://youtu.be/XzAUn76NLXM) is also available (note that the more recent methods using sculpt tools are not included here)

 Please also see our paper [paper](https://doi.org/10.1098/rsos.220519) on bone retrodeformation.
 Sculpting tools can also be used to remesh areas (eg changing resolution) - turn on dynamic topology to do this.
 ___